 Described as “introspective, mournful [...] evocative” (New York Times), “luminous” (Washington Post), and having “a sound world of its own” (Pioneer Press), the music of composer Shawn Jaeger (b.
 1985, Louisville, Kentucky) often draws inspiration from Appalachian folksong and hymnody.
 His works have been performed by Dawn Upshaw and the Saint Paul Chamber Orchestra, the JACK Quartet, Ensemble Dal Niente, Alexi Kenney, Ryan Muncy, Vicky Chow, Fonema Consort, and Contemporaneous, at venues including Zankel Hall, Weill Recital Hall, Merkin Concert Hall, the Morgan Library, (Le) Poisson Rouge, Roulette, Jordan Hall, the Chicago Cultural Center, and the Ordway Center for the Performing Arts.
 He has received commissions from Carnegie Hall’s Weill Music Institute, the Saint Paul Chamber Orchestra, the Bard College Conservatory of Music, the American Composers Forum/Jerome Fund for New Music (JFund), Roulette/Jerome Foundation, and the BMI Foundation/Concert Artists Guild (Carlos Surinach Commission).
 Honors include the Claire Rosen and Samuel Edes Foundation Prize for Emerging Artists, Northwestern University’s M. William Karlins and William T. Faricy Awards, the ASCAP Foundation Morton Gould Young Composer Award, and two BMI Student Composer Awards.
 Jaeger holds a DMA in composition from Northwestern University, and a BM from the University of Michigan.
-He taught composition at the Bard College Conservatory of Music Preparatory Division from 2012 to 2016, was a visiting lecturer at Tufts University in 2015-16, and is currently a 2016-18 Princeton Arts Fellow.
+He previously taught composition at the Bard College Conservatory of Music Preparatory Division and Tufts University, and currently teaches at Princeton University as a 2016-18 Princeton Arts Fellow.
 He lives in New York City with his wife, vocalist Lucy Dhegrae.

 Updated February, 2017